Normal generators for mapping class groups are abundant

 \subsection{Outline of the proof of Theorem~\ref{main:pa}}

 We now explain how Proposition~\ref{flm} will be used in the proof of Theorem~\ref{main:pa}, and we give an overview of the remaining four sections of the paper.

 Let $f$ be a pseudo-Anosov mapping class.
-For us, the first and most important consequence of Proposition~\ref{flm} is that if the stretch factor of $f$ is less than $\sqrt{2}$ then there is a curve $c$ with
+For us, the first and most important consequence of Proposition~\ref{flm} comes from the $k=1$ case: if the stretch factor of $f$ is less than $\sqrt{2}$ then there is a curve $c$ with

 (here we are using the fact that $\sqrt{2} < 3/2$).
 If $c$ is separating, then we may apply Lemma~\ref{wsccsep} to conclude that $f$ is a normal generator.
 Thus we may way assume that $c$ is nonseparating.
 The proof of Theorem~\ref{main:pa} then proceeds by considering three cases, as in the following table.